eBay/parallec-plugins/README.md

+## Parallec Plugins

-# parallec-clientauth
+## parallec-clientauth

 SSL Client Authentication Plug-in for Parallec.
 One line to help you set the SSL context for Client Authentication.
 Import it and add the jks file and the text file containing the private key pass to userdata folder.
 You will be good to go with.
-You may over provide customized absolute or relative path to load the paths
+You may over provide customized absolute or relative path to load the keystore.

-###Maven Import
+###Maven/Gradle Import

 ```xml
 <dependency>